Belarus opposition says man killed in shootout was IT worker | Law-Order

 Belarusian security forces shot dead a 31-year-old man, identified by the pro-democracy opposition as an IT worker with U.S. company EPAM Systems, during a raid on Tuesday at an apartment block in the capital Minsk.
 The man had opened fire against the security forces, one of whom also died, the KGB security service said in a statement.
 It also said his wife had been arrested.

 The Investigative Committee of Belarus, which investigates major crimes, said a 31-year-old man was "liquidated with return fire" after resisting law enforcement officers.
 Reuters could not independently verify the statements or footage of the incident that was aired on Belarusian state television.
-EPAM declined immediate comment.
+EPAM declined to comment immediately.

 Forces loyal to President Alexander Lukashenko unleashed a violent crackdown on protests following a disputed election last year, including searches of apartment blocks where they believed protesters were hiding.
 In power since 1994, Lukashenko has defied Western sanctions and opposition calls to step down and described the protesters as criminals bent on violent uprising.